 Originally from Matlock in Derbyshire, Tansy gained a BA(Hons) in Three-Dimensional Design from Manchester Metropolitan University.
 Following three years working as a puppet maker and performer, she moved to Edinburgh to practice as a Community Artist and studied Community Education at Post Graduate level.

-For 25 years Tansy used art and creativity as a medium to support marginalised communities in community development projects throughout Central Scotland.
+For 25 years Tansy has used art and creativity as a medium to support marginalised communities in community development projects throughout Central Scotland.
 In 2008 she set up her studio in Edinburgh’s St. Margaret’s House to focus more fully on her drawing and in 2017 she moved to her purpose-built garden studio in South Queensferry, where she now works full-time as an artist and educator.

 Since 2011 Tansy has exhibited and curated around Scotland and beyond.
 In 2015 she was commissioned by South Yorkshire Biodiversity Research Group to work with Professor Ian Rotherham on ‘Tree Stories’, an Arts Council England funded project in the Peak District examining tree carving and graffiti.
 In 2016-17 she was artist in residence at Howden Park Centre, Livingston, collaborating with poet and photographer Steve Smart to produce ‘Drawing Breath’, inspired by Calder Wood, West Lothian.